 The QHIN processes the Query Solicitation and uses the information to initiate a QHIN Query to any appropriate Responding QHINs.
-If the provider specified a target for the Query, the Initiating QHIN checks its QHIN Directory to identify the appropriate Responding QHINs.
+If the provider specified one or more Responding Nodes for the Query, the Initiating QHIN checks its QHIN Directory to identify the appropriate Responding QHINs.
 Otherwise, the Initiating QHIN will initiate a QHIN Query with all other QHINs.